Gödel's incompleteness theorems: Completeness

-In a system of mathematics, thinkers such as Hilbert had believed that it is just a matter of time to find such an axiomatization that would allow one to either prove or disprove (by proving its negation) each and every mathematical formula.
+In a system of mathematics, thinkers such as Hilbert believed that it was just a matter of time to find such an axiomatization that would allow one to either prove or disprove (by proving its negation) every mathematical formula.

 A formal system might be syntactically incomplete by design, as logics generally are.
 Or it may be incomplete simply because not all the necessary axioms have been discovered or included.
 For example, Euclidean geometry without the parallel postulate is incomplete, because some statements in the language (such as the parallel postulate itself) can not be proved from the remaining axioms.
 Similarly, the theory of dense linear orders is not complete, but becomes complete with an extra axiom stating that there are no endpoints in the order.
 The continuum hypothesis is a statement in the language of ZFC that is not provable within ZFC, so ZFC is not complete.
 In this case, there is no obvious candidate for a new axiom that resolves the issue.

-The theory of first order Peano arithmetic seems to be consistent.
+The theory of first-order Peano arithmetic seems consistent.
 Assuming this is indeed the case, note that it has an infinite but recursively enumerable set of axioms, and can encode enough arithmetic for the hypotheses of the incompleteness theorem.
 Thus by the first incompleteness theorem, Peano Arithmetic is not complete.
 The theorem gives an explicit example of a statement of arithmetic that is neither provable nor disprovable in Peano's arithmetic.
 Moreover, this statement is true in the usual model.
 In addition, no effectively axiomatized, consistent extension of Peano arithmetic can be complete.